Nine Stories Productions

-Nine Stories Productions is a New York-based film, theater and television production company founded by Jake Gyllenhaal and Riva Marker in 2015.
+Nine Stories Productions is a New York–based film, theater and television production company founded by Riva Marker and Jake Gyllenhaal in 2015.
 Nine Stories has a first-look deal with Bold Films, the company behind Whiplash, Drive, and Nightcrawler, the latter of which Gyllenhaal starred in and produced.
 Gyllenhaal won an Independent Spirit Award for producing Nightcrawler and was an executive producer on David Ayer's End of Watch.
 Marker produced Cary Fukunaga's critically acclaimed child soldier drama Beasts of No Nation and was an executive producer on Academy Award nominated The Kids Are All Right.

-Following the deal with Bold Films, Gyllenhaal explained: “[They choose] to tell stories that I love — unflinching yet entertaining.
+Following the deal with Bold Films, Gyllenhaal explained: "[They choose] to tell stories that I love—unflinching yet entertaining.
 I look forward to making movies that are successful both artistically and financially.
-That’s what [Bold CEO] Gary [Michael Waters] and [Chairman] Michel [Litvak] do.
-They are nonconformists who have already proven to be terrific partners on ‘Nightcrawler’ — protecting stories and the artists who tell them.”
-Litvak added: “We are thrilled to be back in business with Jake.
+That's what [Bold CEO] Gary [Michael Waters] and [Chairman] Michel [Litvak] do.
+They are nonconformists who have already proven to be terrific partners on 'Nightcrawler'—protecting stories and the artists who tell them."
+Litvak added: "We are thrilled to be back in business with Jake.
 I truly enjoy our artistic collaboration.
 His impeccable taste in projects and deep knowledge of how to make high quality films make him a formidable producer."

 Nine Stories aims to develop and produce provocative, character-driven material at both the studio and independent levels.
-The company’s first film, David Gordon Green’s Stronger, is inspired by the true story of Boston Marathon bombing survivor Jeff Bauman and based on the New York Times bestseller of the same name.
+The company's first film, David Gordon Green's Stronger, is inspired by the true story of Boston Marathon bombing survivor Jeff Bauman and based on the New York Times bestseller of the same name.
 The film premiered at the 2017 Toronto International Film Festival and was released to critical acclaim on September 22, 2017, by Lionsgate and Roadside Attractions.